Superrehtard/old_diaspora_wiki/Federation-Message-Semantics.md

 Alice MUST NOT send a negative Like for a post that she has not previously Liked (successfully -- where "success" means that Alice has received Bob's relay of the Like).
 Alice MUST NOT send a Like for a message that she has already Liked successfully.

 If Bob receives a negative Like for a message that Alice had not previously Liked, then Bob MUST ignore this message.

-### Likes on comments

-XXX How does this work?
-What is the parent post?
-Is it the status message or the comment?
-Who signs and relays the Like?
-Is it the author of the status message or the author of the comment? g